ukri-excalibur/excalibur-tests/README.md

 ReFrame also requires a [Spack Environment](https://spack.readthedocs.io/en/latest/environments.html).
-We provide Spack environments for some of the systems that are part of the ExCALIBUR and DiRac projects in [https://github.com/ukri-excalibur/excalibur-tests/tree/main/spack/](https://github.com/ukri-excalibur/excalibur-tests/tree/main/spack).
+We provide Spack environments for some of the systems that are part of the ExCALIBUR and DiRAC projects in [https://github.com/ukri-excalibur/excalibur-tests/tree/main/spack/](https://github.com/ukri-excalibur/excalibur-tests/tree/main/spack).
 If you want to use a different Spack environment, set the environment variable `EXCALIBUR_SPACK_ENV` to the path of the directory where the environment is.
-If this is not set, ReFrame will try to use the environment for the current system, if known, otherwise it will automatically create a very basic environment.
+If this is not set, ReFrame will try to use the environment for the current system if known, otherwise it will automatically create a very basic environment (see "Usage on unsupported systems" section below).

 ### ReFrame